 Image credit: Salumerie | Instagram

-If in doubt, go the crowd favourite mortadella sandwich: thin shavings of the rich, fat-studded salumi with pistachio pesto, oozing stracciatella, rocket and crumbled pistachios.
+If in doubt, go for the crowd favourite mortadella sandwich: thin shavings of the rich, fat-studded salumi with pistachio pesto, oozing stracciatella, rocket and crumbled pistachios.

 Mrs Palmer Sandwich